vgwb/Antura/Assets/_discover/_quests/PL_01 Warsaw/PL_01 _README design notes.md

 #### Place 1: Mermaid of Warsaw

 - **NPC:** Mermaid of Warsaw
-- **Story:** Antura broke the sword and scattered the pieces across Warsaw.
+- **Story:** Antura broke the sword and scattered the 7 pieces across Warsaw.
 The first piece is locked in the chest here.
 - **Fact:** The Mermaid is one of the best-known symbols of Warsaw.
-- **Mission:** Help around the square and learn how people move around Warsaw: tram, bus, train, car, and bike.
+- **Mission:** Talk to all red & yellow people to learn how they move around Warsaw: tram, bus, train, car, and bike.
-- **Key reward:** Completing the mission earns the key to this chest.
+- **Key reward:** Completing the mission earns the keys to open the chest
-- **Reward Chest:** Sword piece 1 + Mermaid of Warsaw card
+- **Reward Chest:** Sword piece
 - **Unlocks:** Wars and Sawa by the Wisła
-- **Clue:** The Mermaid saw Antura run toward the river and the Wars and Sawa statue.

 #### Place 2: Wars and Sawa